 Aristotle is one of the most famous philosophers in history.
 He spoke on many topics.
 In particular, his work titled Politics has 8 chapters that cover different facets of society.
 These include reflections on the thoughts of other philosophers, regimes, political theory, citizenry, constitutions, family, and education.

-Options contracts as we know them today were mentioned with regard to a mathematician and philosopher by the name of Thales.
-He was regarded as one of the first Greek Philosophers.
-Thales lived during the late 600s to mid 500s BC, in a city in Greece named Miletus.
+Options contracts as we know them today were mentioned concerning a mathematician and philosopher named Thales.
+Today we consider him one of the first Greek Philosophers.
+Thales lived during the late 600s to mid 500s BC in a city in Greece named Miletus.
 This was a major city at the time, one of the greatest and wealthiest cities in Greece.

 It should be noted that there are older cases of contracts similar to options.
 An example elsewhere in our blog comes from the Babylonian king Hammurabi.
-In his famous Code, he outlined rules for farmers that are a lot like modern day put options.
-However this case with Thales mirrors the modern method much closer.
+In his famous Code, he outlined rules for farmers.
+These rules were a lot like modern-day put options.
+However, this case with Thales mirrors the modern method much closer.

 Aristotle’s Writings About Thales